-Current Commissions: Manhattan Theatre Club/Sloan, South Coast Rep, Theatre First Berkeley, Oregon Shakespeare Festival, ACT and Z Space, Barrington Stage Company, Oregon Symphony, Playwrights Horizons Theatre School and McCarter Theatre’s Princeton and Slavery Project.
+Current Commissions: Manhattan Theatre Club/Sloan, South Coast Rep, Theatre First Berkeley, Oregon Shakespeare Festival, ACT and Z Space, Barrington Stage Company, Oregon Symphony, New Conservatory Theatre Center, Playwrights Horizons Theatre School and McCarter Theatre’s Princeton and Slavery Project.
 She is also developing a piece about Francesca Woodman with Rachel Dickstein and Ripetime.

 Dipika is currently writing on American Gods, the series adaptation of Neil Gaiman’s novel for Starz.